Specialist Overview: Clinical Diagnosis & Symptom Management

 Dr. Todd S. Harris from California Hernia Specialists answers what a patient should do when they think they may have a hernia.What tests are needed to diagnose a hernia?

 Most patients do not need any tests or x-rays to diagnose a hernia.
 The patients symptoms (pain, pulling, aches, etc) and the examination is usually enough to make an accurate diagnosis of a hernia.
-Typically ultrasound tests and other x-rays are not able to clearly see a hernia and are not helpful in the diagnosis.
+Statistically about 90% of hernias can be diagnosed with a combination of a complete history and physical exam.
+For those remaining 10% of patients, a surgeon may choose to order an ultrasound or a CAT scan to help establish the diagnosis.

 Can women get a hernia?